partheebanb/totality/README.md

 # Introducing Totality!

-Totality is an easy-to-use wellbeing tracker for iOS and Android developed in React Native.
+Totality is an easy-to-use wellbeing tracker for iOS and Android developed using React Native and Expo with a Formik form.